 Mentor: Teri Frankiewicz, Vice President of Community Development, Crown Community Development (Community Development Council, Silver Flight)

 Rodolfo serves as an Aide to At Large Councilwoman Robin Kniech in Denver, Colorado, where he supports the Councilwoman in spearheading policies that dissolve structural inequities across Denver.
 Simultaneously, Rodolfo directs a research project through The University of Colorado at Boulder that explores how to transform Denver’s neighborhoods through community engagement, architecture, urban planning, enhancing public health and social equity.
 Over the past decade, Rodolfo has spearheaded healthy communities work across the United States and in Nicaragua and Mexico, while pursuing a “health focused” architecture track at The University of Texas, and advancing his studies in urban planning and public health at The University of Colorado.

 Mentor: Colleen Carey, President, The Cornerstone Group (Sustainable Development Council)

-We will accept applications from graduate students for the 2018 ULI/Randall Lewis Health Mentorship Program in Spring 2018.
-Please visit uli.org/healthmentors for more details.
+We are now accepting applications from graduate students for the 2018-2019 ULI/Randall Lewis Health Mentorship Program!
+Please visit uli.org/healthmentors for more details and to apply.